jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   .. code-block:: python

-    E    TypeError: subtract() takes 0 positional arguments but 2 were given
+    TypeError: subtract() takes 0 positional arguments but 2 were given

 * I change the definition of the ``subtract`` :doc:`function </functions/functions>` to match the expectation